 - Alternate Character Interpretation: Is Godzilla really such a bad guy in the film?
 When Godzilla awakens, he goes THROUGH Nagoya, but in no way destroys it.
-All the destruction Godzilla inflicts is caused by his clumsiness (his tail hits a gas tank startling him into firing his ray, his tail gets caught in Nagoya Castle and manages to knock it over dislodging it, he trips and falls into Nagoya Castle then smashes it in a fit of rage).
-If the removed U.S. version-only scene is to be taken into account, Godzilla may have been making a bee-line for the Pacific at which point, he is turned away by the blasts of the Frontier Missiles.
-Then, Godzilla spends the rest of the film loitering about on the Kanto Plain where he is continually attacked by the self defense forces for no real reason whatsoever.
+All the destruction Godzilla inflicts is caused by his clumsiness (his tail hits a gas tank startling him into firing his ray, his tail gets caught in the Nagoya TV Tower and manages to knock it over dislodging it, he trips and falls into Nagoya Castle then smashes it in a fit of rage).
+If the removed U.S. version-only scene is to be taken into account, Godzilla may have been making a bee-line for the Pacific, at which point he is turned away by the blasts of the Frontier Missiles.
+Then, Godzilla spends the rest of the film loitering about on the Kanto Plain, where he is continually attacked by the self-defense forces for no real reason whatsoever.

 - Awesome Music: Despite the theme used in King Kong vs. Godzilla being removed in the English version of that film, the English version kept the music of that theme intact for this film.
 This theme would end up being used two more times, in Godzilla vs. Gigan (as stock music) and Godzilla vs. Mechagodzilla II.

 - Ensemble Dark Horse: The living turtle skeleton on infant island.
 It even got a figure and became a recurring character in TohoKingdomToons.